 - Black construction paper

 - Graham crackers

 - Chocolate candy bars (We love Hershey bars.)

 Cover the opening in the box with clear plastic wrap.
-This will help keep the bugs off and holds in the heat.
+This will help keep the bugs off and hold in the heat.
 Use tape to hold this plastic in place.

-Now you’re cooking s’mores with your solar oven!
+Now you’re cooking s’mores with a pizza box solar oven!

 Check your s’mores every 10 minutes.
 They are ready to eat when the marshmallows are able to squish under the top graham cracker.

 - Use a thermometer to see how hot your solar oven gets.
 How does this temperature compare to a real oven?